ec3566/ec3566/README.md

 EC3566

-Currently studying for Computer Science and Economics at NYU
+Currently studying for Computer Science at NYU